-- Trainees sometimes submit abstracts without explicit approval from their supervisor.
+2. Before you submit your abstract ask your supervisor to check it, including the author list.
+Trainees sometimes submit abstracts without explicit approval from their supervisor.
 This results in frantic phone calls to correct authors who have been omitted or who are in the wrong order and/or trying to fix data.
 It is very often too late for us to make these amendments.
-Before you submit your abstract, you must ask your supervisor to check it, including the authors.

 How to register on the abstract submission system

 If you are a BPNA member, have submitted an abstract previously or have booked to attend a BPNA course, then you will already be a registered a user as the log-in details are the same.
 If you have forgotten your log-in details, use the 'forgotten password' link.
 To register as a new user:

 1. Register your user details.
 You will only need to do this once.
 You can submit as many abstracts as you wish, using this registration ID.

 2. We will send an email confirming abstract submission and notification of whether or not your abstract has been selected to the email you register and also to the presenter and senior author.

 3. You can use your user login details to register for the conference and any future courses or events.
 Use the 'forgotten password' link on any of our websites if you need a reminder.

 Before submitting your abstract, please prepare it in a word document and have it ready to copy and paste.

 1. Log in using your email address and password.
 Use the 'forgotten password' link for a reminder.